raphiz/renovate-devshell/README.md

 # Renovate for Nix Devshells

 Run and configure [Renovate](https://github.com/renovatebot/renovate) via devshell.
-The idea is to run Renovate as an on-demand or scheduled CI job - without the need for a continuously running server.
+This setup allows Renovate to run as an on-demand or scheduled CI job without requiring a continuously running server.

-If you have a NixOS installation, the [NixOS Renovate module](https://github.com/NixOS/nixpkgs/blob/nixos-24.11/nixos/modules/services/misc/renovate.nix) might be a better fit.
-Unlike the NixOS module, which runs Renovate as a continuously running systemd service, this approach allows you to execute Renovate only when needed, either in CI or manually.
+If you're using NixOS, consider the [NixOS Renovate module](https://github.com/NixOS/nixpkgs/blob/nixos-24.11/nixos/modules/services/misc/renovate.nix), as it runs Renovate as a continuously running systemd service.

 This project also includes `renovate-preview`, a wrapper around Renovate that prints pending updates in a human-readable format.